**** ROOM RESERVATION ALERT *****

-Philadelphia University's reservation system is powered by Ad Astra Information Systems.
-Ad Astra is software that brings together facilities scheduling long with event and resource management.
-This site will allow viewers to check space availability on campus, check room resources and submit space requests.
+Philadelphia University's reservation system is powered by Astra Information Systems.
+This site allows viewers to check space availability and submit space requests.

-The room reservation system is not utilized to schedule classes.
-That process is still handled through our Registrar’s Office.
-Faculty who are looking for computer labs, change of room requests for their sections or room requests for review sessions contact Tim Smalarz at email@example.com
+The events reservation process is not utilized to schedule classes.
+That process is handled through the Registrar’s Office.
+Faculty who are seeking computer labs, change of room requests for their sections or room requests for review sessions are advised to contact Tim Smalarz at firstname.lastname@example.org

 AD ASTRA WEB BROWSER INFORMATION